Friday, June 24, 2022

 What Can We Learn from these Famous Insider Threat Cases?

 In short, a weak insider threat program can have devastating consequences.
-That’s why we emphasize the importance of having a reliable threat detection platform, like Gurucul User and Entity Behavior Analytics (UEBA), to monitor your organization’s internal activities.
+That’s why we emphasize the importance of having a reliable insider threat detection tool, like Gurucul User and Entity Behavior Analytics (UEBA), to monitor your organization’s internal activities.
 Our powerful UEBA product leverages machine learning on open choice big data to predict unknown threats.

 “Even progressive companies that can afford the best cyber-security protection can be taken down by one malicious insider,” says Gurucul CEO Saryu Nayyar.